bridgecrew-perf6/Python-Mysql-kubernetes-Helm-Deployment/README.md

 Also package contains .sops.yaml ,

-encrypted_suffix: "SECRET" says that all  variables with SECRET suffix must be encrypted.
+**encrypted_suffix: SECRET** says that all  variables with SECRET suffix must be encrypted.